Sam Clovis Calls Donald Trump’s Explicit 2005 Tapes a ‘Vulnerability in the Campaign’

 The second presidential debate kicked off Sunday with the candidates refusing to shake each other’s hands — and only got more vicious and personal from there.

-Throughout the 90-minute town hall moderated by CNN’s Anderson Cooper and ABC’s Martha Raddatz at Washington University in Saint Louis, Hillary Clinton and Donald Trump tried to win over undecided voters and appeal to their respective bases.
+Throughout the 90-minute town hall moderated by CNN’s Anderson Cooper and ABC’s Martha Raddatz at Washington University in St. Louis, MO, Hillary Clinton and Donald Trump tried to win over undecided voters and appeal to their respective bases.

-The debate comes on the heels of a tough weekend for Trump in which high profile Republicans, including Sen. John McCain, pulled their support following the release of a 2005 hot-mic tape.
+The debate came on the heels of a tough weekend for Trump in which high-profile Republicans, including Sen. John McCain, pulled their support following the release of a 2005 hot-mic tape.

 “The candidate has apologized for those remarks,” Clovis added.